juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 	• Reads per second
 	• Writes per second

-Also you have the following data to write your program:
+You have the following data available for you to write your program in this case the **price** is also given to you:

 | Cpu Speed(Ghz)  | Ram (Gb)  | Cache (Mb)  | Flops  |  Reads Per Second |  Writes per Second | Computer Price (usd)  |
 |:----------------|:----------|:------------|:-------|:------------------|:-------------------|:----------------------|